-Sometimes a woman doesn’t “understand she’s worth it.”
-She doesn’t see that “beauty goes deeper than the surface” because when she looks deep within her she only sees her scars, her past, her hurts, and nothing about it is beautiful to her.
-A woman finds herself thinking back to her mistakes, the men who made her feel ugly, unloved, and the guys that hurt her.
+Sometimes a woman doesn’t “understand she’s worth it or see that “beauty goes deeper than the surface” because when she looks deep within herself she only sees her scars, her past, her hurts, and nothing about it is beautiful.
+A woman finds herself thinking back to her mistakes, the friends who hurt her, the men who made her feel ugly, unloved, and the guys that hurt her.
 She may have had some nights she regretted, a father that didn’t love her, or a male figure that didn’t dignify her properly.

 In any of those feelings, I invite every woman back into the arms of their loving heavenly father.

-How can this be understood or even lived out?
-Especially if the past hurts?
-Ladies, if you think any man has violated your dignity the opposite is true, he violated his dignity as a man.
-God never stops seeing your beauty, He wants you to know that even though someone (unworthy) violated your dignity, you still remain dignified.
+If you think any man has violated your dignity the opposite is true, he violated his dignity as a man.
+God has never stopped seeing your beauty, He wants you to know that even though someone (unworthy) violated your dignity, you still remain dignified.

-As a woman, take that role of inspiring others with the unique beauty you have and be the master of your own mystery.
+As a woman, there is a unique beauty meant to inspire others.
+Women are called to unlock, and be the master of their own mystery.
 By doing that you will reveal God’s mysterious beauty to the world, “for the greatness and beauty of created things comes from a corresponding perception of their Creator.”
 (Wisdom 13:5).
-(Here’s an awesome website to help you do that).

 Pray that you, and women everywhere, see their beauty the way He sees it, because “you are altogether beautiful my love, there is no flaw in you.”
 (Song of Songs 4:7).